Attract young readers and engage their parents and grandparents with one of Missouri Press Foundation’s popular historical fiction serial stories.

 The Lady in White

-A Familiar Face A homework assignment leads Scotty Brown to discover "A Familiar Face" in the pages of history and to learn about the role a boy from Missouri had as an adult in international decisions of humanitarian aid, war and racial equality.
-Scott takes from the lesson a new appreciation for the top job in America and the realization that even he could someday be president of the United States.
-Available in color and black and white versions.
-(Companion teacher guide available)
+A homework assignment leads Scotty Brown to discover "A Familiar Face" in the pages of history and to learn about the role a boy from Missouri had as an adult in international decisions of humanitarian aid, war and racial equality.
+Scott takes from the lesson a new appreciation for the top job in America and the realization that even he could someday be president.
+(8 chapters, companion teacher guide available)

 The Big Ditch